rogerbinns/apsw/doc/query.rst

 .. currentmodule:: apsw

 The documentation and examples have SQL as Python strings, mixed in with Python code to make it clear what is happening.
-With :mod:`apsw.query` your SQL is in a separate files that can be syntax checked and highlighted, with the module providing each SQL as a Python function.
+:mod:`apsw.query` separates your SQL into their own files that can be syntax checked and highlighted as SQL.
+You can then import those SQL files as though they were native Python code, with a Python function per section of SQL.

 Overview
 --------

-Create as many SQL files as needed.
-A convention is to use ``.sql`` as the extension.
+Create as many SQL files as needed in your Python source tree.
+Use ``.sql`` as the extension.
 Each file has multiple named sections of SQL.
 For each section:

-* There is a name - you call the SQL using that name from Python
+* There is a name - you call the SQL using that name from Python providing the :class:`Connection` or :class:`Cursor` to use
-* Automatically sync or async depending on the Connection
+* Automatically sync or async depending on the underlying connection used
-* SQL comments become docstrings for the Python
-* Optionally specify Python parameters, their types, and default values.
+* Optionally specify Python parameters, their types, and default values that are available as SQL bindings.
-* You can also say that caller's local variables are used similar to how ``f`` and ``t`` strings work.
+* You can also say that caller's local variables are available similar to how ``f`` and ``t`` strings work.
 * Optional return type with many conversions, going beyond cursors
 * Can have as many SQL statements separated by ``;`` as you need